Providing Accommodations in the Classroom

 Accommodating Students with Visual Impairments

 Some students with visual impairments require large-print written materials.
-This may mean making enlarged print copies of examinations and handouts.
+This may entail making enlarged print copies of examinations and handouts.
 If the student has trouble reading overheads, instructors can make enlarged print copies for the student.
 Most departments have copying equipment that can enlarge documents.

-Disability Services can also provide students with assistive reading technology, books on tape, and books in Braille.
+Disability Services can also provide students with assistive reading technology, books on tape, and books in braille.